michee/telespark/README.md

         more robust, doesnt matter if wrong data is in wrong day file.
     disadvantage:
    * Impossible if you have huge datasets.
 Alot of input/result data
-   * The spark job becomes more complex since the dataSet contains ALL technologies from ALL days, and one would need
+   * The spark job becomes more complex since the dataSet contains ALL technologies from ALL days, and one would need to partition by date.

 **B**.
 Use the filesystem to calculate the delta (outside of spark)
    advantages:
-   * Remove alot of input data early on.
+   * Remove a lot of input data early on.
    * Less complex job, job only needs to handle one day at a time.
-   disatvatages:
+   disatvantages:
    * Vulnerable for the scenario if day file contains data from another day.
    * depends heavily on file structure.